 In a meeting you may need to communicate with a wide range of people.
 This requires an understanding of the language and jargon you use.
 Are you coming across as too simplistic or too complicated?
 Finding the right middle ground is essential for others to understand what you are talking about.

 Likewise, are you speaking at a pace which can be followed?
 Talking too quickly can often indicate nerves and a lack of knowledge on the subject which can damage your credibility.
 Be sure to enunciate your words carefully.

-This is an often forgotten and underestimated element of communication.
 No matter the topic or your knowledge or your confidence, your body language can let you down if it isn’t consistent with the message you are sharing.
 Demonstrate confidence by keeping an open posture stance, leaning towards your audience and keeping arms relaxed.
 Try not to fiddle or fidget.
 This will keep everyone focused on you and not your movements.

 Always consider how your message is coming across to others.
 What may seem hugely interesting to you, say going through data, may be very dull and dry for others.
 Being aware of this will help you tailor your message so it focuses n what you what to get from the people you are telling.
 If you centre your communication around yourself, your objectives, thoughts and expectations you are excluding everyone else and they will simply tune out.
 Always focus your message on key points and be clear.

 Engage in Learning provide Influencing Pathway courses which will help you clarify your goals, focus efforts on the right people and select the most appropriate influencing tactics.
 The Influencing in Meetings course will show you how to adapt your communication skills to the situation and the people involved.